Monday, December 28, 2020

 In this small town lived a noble man who had lost his fortune.
 He could no longer afford food and clothing for his family of three daughters, who were as noble as their father.
 His daughters were of an age to marry, but the poverty was a barrier in those days because the father could not afford their dowries.
 The family grew desperate.

-Saint Nicholas, who was then the bishop of Myra, heard about the plight of this family and decided to rescue them.
+Saint Nicholas, the bishop of Myra, heard about the plight of this family and decided to rescue them.
 However, he did not want to approach the nobleman and offer him help, as he knew that such an approach would be politely turned down.
 So, he made up his mind to do it anonymously and secretly.

 One night St. Nicholas visited the house and threw a silken purse filled with gold on the eldest daughter's bed.
 The next morning when she found it, the family was overjoyed and bought some food and clothes for themselves.
 The eldest daughter could now marry.